Winter PlanningIdeas and insights on what you can do now for a better garden this spring and summer

 Cold winter days are the perfect time to catch up on gardening and design books and magazines.
 There are so many sources for new ideas, but one of our favorites is The Gardener’s Idea Book.
 You can request a printed copy or view it online.
 It’s full of great information, introductions to new plants, and is updated each year.
 You can also find step-by-step online instructions for featured DIY projects.

 Get caught up on all the latest trends in garden design.
-Get inspired to try something new—add edible plants to your landscape, make your garden more sustainable, design a garden getaway—whatever catches your eye.
+Get inspired to try something new—create definitive garden spaces, design a bed or container with dark foliage plants, maximize space, or amplify color with bicolor plants.

 Steve Gierke, of Hoerr Schaudt Landscape Architects, likes to venture out to local botanical gardens and arboretums to see how characteristics like bark texture and habit have turned summer wallflowers into winter stunners.
 Or, you don’t even have to venture that far.
 Take a walk around the block and see what your neighbors’ yards are looking like.
 Are there varieties you might want to include in your garden to add winter interest?